past-networks/template_repo/README.md

 # Meaningful title for the repository

 ## About
-[In two to three sentences state the purpose of this repository, e.g., The purpose of this repository is to provide templates for all future PSN repositories in order to save precious time and maintain high standards and uniformity of our documentation.]
+[In two to three sentences state the purpose of this repository, e.g., The purpose of this repository is to provide templates for all future PSN repositories to save precious time and maintain high standards and uniformity of our documentation.]

 ## Authors
 [alphabetic order, change for specific project]